-I’ve learned a few things over the years as I road trip each summer with my nieces and nephews.
+I’ve learned a few things over the years as I road trip with my nieces and nephews.
 We spend time learning new skills and taking on adventures – such as stand-up paddle boarding, hiking Crystal Mountain, and sea kayaking on an Orca Reserve (it’s so fun to be the cool aunt).
 But, because these are “borrowed” children I must return them unharmed and healthy.

 I’m sharing 7 tips to plan health into your travels without spoiling the fun!